 What if I can’t work out a solution to address the damages done to my costume by the person who rented it?

 We recognize you may need more help, and that’s what we’re here for.
 See below for insurance claim process and policies as well as best practices for communication with fellow Trovians on costume care expectations and requirements.

 - Reach out to firstname.lastname@example.org with a description and photos of the damage, if you’d like to file an insurance claim.
 Let us know if it’s something that can be fixed, or if the costume is “totaled” and the steps you’ve taken to resolve it directly.
-Once assessed, Trove can provide up to 4x the rental fee to help fix or replace a costume.
+Once assessed, Trove can provide up to 4x the rental fee (up to the listed retail price) to help fix or replace a costume.
 Please note a few important things:

 - There is an insurance claim limit of $3,000.

 - If you are claiming an item is totaled, Trove may require you to ship us your costume, which you will not get back.